Alluxio/alluxio/docs/en/Time-To-Live.md

 if files have reached their TTL.

 Note that the background thread runs on a configurable period, by default 1 hour.
-This means a TTL might not be enforced until the next check interval, ie. short TTL intervals can take up to two hours to be enforced.
+This means a TTL will not be enforced until the next check interval, and the enforcement of a TTL can be up to 1 TTL interval late.
 The interval length is set by the `alluxio.master.ttl.checker.interval` property.

 For example, to set the interval to 10 minutes, add the following to alluxio-site.properties: